joshfire/woodman/README.md

 - no support for [Markers](http://logging.apache.org/log4j/2.x/manual/markers.html)
 - no support for [Plugins](http://logging.apache.org/log4j/2.x/manual/plugins.html) and [Lookups](http://logging.apache.org/log4j/2.x/manual/lookups.html)

 API functions in Woodman may also not have the exact same signature as those specified in log4j to stick to more JavaScript-friendly paradigms.
-For instance, log levels in JavaScript are lower-case strings, as opposed to a proper enumeration in log4j.
+For instance, log levels in JavaScript are lower-case strings, as opposed to a proper enumeration in Apache Log4j 2.

 New features get introduced in Woodman when the need arises.
 If you need something that does not yet exist, check [Contribute to Woodman](#contribute-to-woodman) and get in touch!